Guarding Minds – Organizational review

 The following may help you complete the organizational review worksheets:

-Documentation: Gather and refer to policies, practices, reports, documents, statistics, or other data relevant to employee and organizational functioning.
+• Documentation: Gather policies, practices, reports, documents, statistics, or other data relevant to employees and how the organization functions.
 Each worksheet suggests relevant information to gather.

-Employee input: Information from your employees including suggestions, complaints, health and safety committee reports, and employee surveys.
+• Employee input: Information from your employees.
+This might include suggestions, complaints, health and safety committee reports, and employee surveys.

-Review Psychosocial hazards: Understanding the psychosocial hazards identified in the International Organization for Standardization (ISO) 45003:20212 Standard can help your team consider some common drivers of risk to psychological health and safety in the workplace.
+• Review Psychosocial hazards: Understanding the psychosocial hazards identified in the International Organization for Standardization (ISO) (2021) 45003:2021 Standard can help your team consider some common drivers of risk to psychological health and safety in the workplace.
+This can help your team consider what's creating risk to psychological health and safety at work.
 This can be helpful when reviewing the factors.

 How to select psychosocial factors for the organizational review

-It can be difficult to determine where to begin.
-For this reason, we recommend that you prioritize the organizational review worksheets you’ll complete.
-Focus on one psychosocial factor at a time.
-This helps to streamline your efforts and increases your likelihood of success.
+With many factors to consider, it can be difficult to determine where to begin.
+We recommend that you focus on one psychosocial factor at a time until all are completed.
+This helps to manage your time and increase your likelihood of success.

-• Factors that disproportionately impact your organization financially or reputationally, such as psychological protection, protection of physical safety and organizational culture.
+• Factors that impact your organization financially or reputationally.
+These often include psychological protection, protection of physical safety and organizational culture.

-• Factors that are particularly relevant to changes occurring within your organization or work unit.
-For example, if there have been recent changes in leadership, you may want to select the corresponding organizational review worksheet for clear leadership and expectations, growth and development, workload management, and engagement.
+• Factors relevant to changes occurring within your organization.
+For example, if there have been changes in leadership, you can select the worksheet for clear leadership and expectations, growth and development, workload management, and engagement.

-• Factors that are particularly relevant to key incidents or events such as grievances, human rights violations, mergers, such as balance, involvement and influence, civility and respect, psychological competencies and demands, and psychological and social support.
+• Factors relevant to key incidents or events including grievances, human rights violations, or mergers.
+This could include worksheets for balance, involvement and influence, civility and respect, psychological competencies and demands, and psychological and social support.

-We recommend that you eventually complete all the worksheets in order to provide the most thorough review of your organization’s psychological health and safety.
+We recommend that you eventually complete all the worksheets.
+This provides the most thorough review of your organization’s psychological health and safety.

-Please note, you can choose to complete only the organizational review worksheets you deem a priority, but to generate a survey report with comparisons to the review, there must be data input for every psychosocial factor.
+Please note, you can choose to complete only the organizational review worksheets you deem a priority.
+If you want to generate a survey report with comparisons to the organizational review, there must be data input for every psychosocial factor.

 Where should you begin?

-Where possible, complete the organizational review worksheets before, or at the same time as, administering the survey to your employees to allow for comparison and ensure leaders are informed.
+Complete the organizational review worksheets before, or at the same time as, administering the survey to your employees.
+This allows you to compare leader perceptions with employee perceptions.

 Generating a report

-Here are the steps to generate the report:
+Here are the steps to add the organizational review data to the employee survey report:

 • Log into your Guarding Minds at Work Dashboard